 Peter E. Gordon is the Amabel B. James Professor of History, Faculty Affilitate in the Department of Germanic Languages and Literatures, and Faculty Affiliate in the Department of Philosophy at Harvard University.
 He works chiefly on themes in Continental philosophy and social thought in Germany and France in the late-modern era, with an emphasis on critical theory, Western Marxism, the Frankfurt School, phenomenology, and existentialism.
 Primarily a scholar of modern European social theory, he has published major works on Heidegger, the Frankfurt School, Jürgen Habermas, and Theodor W. Adorno.
-His book Rosenzweig and Heidegger: Between Judaism and German Philosophy (2003) received four separate international awards, including the Salo Baron Prize for the best book in Jewish history, the Goldstein-Goren Prize for the best book in Jewish philosophy, and the Forkosch Prize from the Journal of the History of Ideas.
+His book Rosenzweig and Heidegger: Between Judaism and German Philosophy (2003) received four international awards, including the Salo Baron Prize for the best book in Jewish history, the Goldstein-Goren Prize for the best book in Jewish philosophy, and the Forkosch Prize from the Journal of the History of Ideas.
 His second book, Continental Divide: Heidegger, Cassirer, Davos (2010) received the Jacques Barzun Prize from the American Philosophical Society.
 His most recent monograph, Adorno and Existence, was published by Harvard University Press in 2016.
-He is also co-author of Authoritarianism: Three Inquiries in Critical Theory with Wendy Brown and Max Pensky (forthcoming, 2018).
+He is also co-author of Authoritarianism: Three Inquiries in Critical Theory with Wendy Brown and Max Pensky (2018).
 He has also edited numerous collections, including The Cambridge Companion to Modern Jewish Philosophy (2007); The Modernist Imagination: Essays in Intellectual History and Critical Theory (2008); Weimar Thought: A Contested Legacy (2013); and The Trace of God: Derrida and Religion (2014).
-He is co-editor with Warren Breckman of The Cambridge History of Modern European Thought (forthcoming), and he is co-editor with Espen Hammer and Axel Honneth of The Routledge Companion to the Frankfurt School (forthcoming), and co-editor with Espen Hammer and Max Pensky of The Blackwell Companion to Adorno.
+He is co-editor with Warren Breckman of The Cambridge History of Modern European Thought (forthcoming), and he is co-editor with Espen Hammer and Axel Honneth of The Routledge Companion to the Frankfurt School (forthcoming), and co-editor with Espen Hammer and Max Pensky of The Blackwell Companion to Adorno (forthcoming).
 He is currently writing a book on secularization and social theory since Max Weber.
 He will deliver the Adorno Lectures at the Institute for Social Research at the Goethe-Universität Frankfurt in June, 2019.
-A full listing of his publications can be found by consulting the "publications" link above, or by consulting his CV above, or by following the link above to publications on amazon.
+A full listing of his publications can be found by consulting the "publications" link, by consulting his CV, or by following the link above to publications on amazon.